Run application with elevated privileges on an UAC system

-Applications, which don't request elevated permissions, but you want to start with elevated privileges, can use RunElevated.
+Applications, which don't request elevated rights from UAC, but you need to start it with more privileges, can use RunElevated.

-For example a batch file, the command line prompt cmd.exe, a file manager, a script or a single command like net.exe.
+You can elevate a batch file, the command line prompt cmd.exe, a file manager, a script, a single command like net.exe, older applications or any other program.

 You can drag and drop the application onto RunElevated.exe